 Government data showed that as of 2014, there are at least 177 licensing agencies that require bonding to some professionals across the United States before granting them the license to operate legally.
 The NMLS is the primary government agency tasked to manage and monitor many of these professions.

 The SFAA and NASBP believe that the new automated system would only reach its maximum benefit if the majority of surety companies, surety bond producers, contractors, and bond applicants (principal) use a single methodology.
-They reasoned that if only a few of the affected parties utilize the new system, then the benefit of reduced cost will not be achieved and the whole process of an automated filing of surety bonds is defeated.
+They reasoned that if only a few of the affected parties utilize the new system, then the benefit of a reduced cost will not be achieved and the whole process of an automated filing of surety bonds is defeated.

 With that in mind, the SFAA and NASBP have suggested the following methods encourage broad cooperation amongst industry players in the electronic filing of surety bonds: